Installation of Head of School and 2014 Founders' Day Honorees

 Ms. Ava Heinrichsdorff will be honored as a 2014 Founders’ Day Honoree, the school’s highest award given to past faculty/staff and alumni.

-Nominations for Founders’ Day honorees were solicted and reviewed.
+Nominations for Founders’ Day honorees were solicited and reviewed.
 Finalists were chosen by a committee.

 On September 26, 2014, The Colorado Springs School (CSS) will host a ceremony to install its 9th Head of School and to celebrate its Founders’ Day Honorees, Master Jay Kuk Lee ’99; Ms. Lesley King ’77; and Ms. Ava Heinrichsdorff at the Founders’ Day Hall of Fame celebration.